PaoloGitAccount/BlockedDomain/Tests/README.md

 ## Integration Tests
 ### Purpose
 Integration tests verify the interaction between multiple components to ensure they work together correctly.
+We use the ASP.NET Core WebApplicationFactory for setting up the test environment and HttpClient for making API requests.

 ### Example: BlockedDomainIntegrationTests.cs
 ```csharp